 11.1.
 This statement was agreed by the Trustees, and replaces any previous statements.
-Copies of this statement and any subsequent amendments will be made available to the employer, the investment managers, the actuary and the Scheme auditor upon request.
+Copies of this statement and any subsequent amendments will be made available to the Principal Employer, the investment manager, the Scheme Actuary and the Scheme auditor upon request.

+Date: 04.06.2025

-Signed: Date: 4 August 2021 On behalf of the Trustees of the B Braun Ste rilog Limitea Pension Scheme
+On behalf of the B|Braun Sterilog Limited Pension Scheme

-Appendix 1 Note on investment policy of the Scheme as at July 2021 in relation to the current Statement of Investment Principles
+Appendix 1: Note on investment policy of the Scheme in relation to the current Statement of Investment Principles